Marine initiatives planned for April 2024 – April 2026

 Consultations

 Transport Canada held initial discussions with technical experts on proposed changes throughout 2022.
 In early December 2023, Transport Canada published a discussion paper on the Let’s Talk Transportation website seeking comments on proposed changes from the public until February 14, 2024.
 Transport Canada also met with Indigenous organizations in late 2023 and early 2024.
-Transport Canada will continue to meet with interested groups upon request to discuss the proposal.

-The proposed changes are expected to be published in the Canada Gazette, Part I, in mid-2024 with a 75-day public comment period.
+The final regulations are expected to be published in the Canada Gazette, Part II, in mid-2025.

 Departmental contact information